WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_18.md

 Cast away from you all the transgressions that you have committed, and make yourselves a new heart and a new spirit!
 Why will you die, O house of Israel?

 ###### 32
-For I have no pleasure in the death of anyone, declares the Lord God; so turn, and live." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For I have no pleasure in the death of anyone, declares the Lord God; so turn, and live."

 ***